pushkar8723/aurora/Judge/README.md

 # pip install pymysql
 ```

-#### Debian specific steps
+#### Ubuntu specific steps

-In debian system 'debootstrap' is requried to setup base file system.
+In Ubuntu system 'debootstrap' is requried to setup base file system.
 Install it using
 ```
 # apt-get install debootstrap
 ```